-You can choose from decimal numbers, fixed decimal numbers, whole number, currency, whole numbers, percentages, date and time, dates, times, timezone, duration, text, Boolean, and binary.
+You can choose from decimal numbers, fixed decimal numbers, whole numbers, currency, whole numbers, percentages, date and time, dates, times, timezone, duration, text, Boolean, and binary.

 Using the Locale option allows you to set the data type format using the convention from different locations.
-For example, if you wanted to display the date in the American m/d/yyyy format instead of the usual dd/mm/yyyy then you could select the United States as the locale.
+For example, if you wanted to display the date in the American m/d/yyyy format instead of the usual dd/mm/yyyy, you could select the United States as the locale.

-Each column also has a filter toggle on the right hand side.
+Each column also has a filter toggle on the right-hand side.
 Left-click on this to sort and filter your data.
-This filter menu is very similar to the filters found in a regular spreadsheet and will work the same way.
+This filter menu is very similar to the regular spreadsheet filters and will work the same way.

-The list of items shown is based on a sample of the data so may not contain all available items in the data.
+The list of items shown is based on a sample of the data, so it may not contain all the available items.
 You can load more by clicking on the Load more text in blue.

 The Applied Steps

-You can delete any steps that were applied using the X on the left-hand side of the step name in the Applied Steps area.
+You can delete any steps applied using the X on the step name’s left-hand side in the Applied Steps area.
 Be cautious though, if any of the following steps depend on the step you’re trying to delete, you will break your query.
 This is where Delete Until End from the right-click menu can be handy.

 You can rearrange the order the steps are performed in your query.
 Just left-click on any step and drag it to a new location.
 A green line between steps will indicate the new location.
 This is another one you’ll need to be careful with as a lot of steps will depend on previous steps, and changing ordering can create errors because of this.